Multi-Volt/Flood/README.md

 ## Flood Extras
 TBA
 ## Flood MCU
-To open and build the MCU code make sure that you have VS Code installed as referenced in the requirements above.
-Once this is complete make sure that you also have Platform IO installed.
-Once this is complete you can download the Platform IO directory from the repository.
-After you have the files open the directory in VS Code and navigate to the Platform IO extension.
-From there select Pick a folder and select the folder containing the platformio.ini file.
-From here you can access the main.cpp program from the src directory and with a plugged-in Arduino Nano all build environment tools should be accessible.
+**Instructions for Opening and Building MCU Code**
+1. **Install Visual Studio Code (VS Code)**: Ensure that you have VS Code installed on your system as per the prerequisites mentioned earlier.
+2. **Install Platform IO**: After successfully installing VS Code, proceed to install Platform IO.
+3. **Download the Platform IO Directory**: Once Platform IO is installed, download the Platform IO directory from the [FLOOD-MCU](https://github.com/Multi-Volt/Flood/tree/main/FLOOD-MCU) folder.
+4. **Open the Directory in VS Code**: After downloading the files, open the directory in VS Code.
+5. **Navigate to the Platform IO Extension**: Within VS Code, navigate to the Platform IO extension.
+6. **Select the Folder**: From the Platform IO extension, choose the 'Pick a folder' option and select the folder that contains the `platformio.ini` file.
+7. **Access the main.cpp Program**: You can now access the `main.cpp` program located in the `src` directory.
+8. **Ensure Arduino Nano is Plugged In**: To access all build environment tools, ensure that an Arduino Nano is plugged into your system.

 [(Back to top)](#table-of-contents)
 ## Flood Photos